 no-referrer probably makes the most sense.

-You can override a site-wide Referrer-Policy default for specific pages with a
+You can override a site-wide Referrer-Policy default for specific pages with a META tag, for instance:

-referrerpolicy attribute.
 Do not rely on any defaults that may or may not be set by a visitor's browser.
 You can never be sure what those defaults are and when they will change.
 Explicitly set your own default header in your webserver's configuration.